franzzintgraf/yocto-kata/README.md

 - Learn Yocto by doing — using a kata-style structured approach
 - Build a minimal but extensible Linux image for the Raspberry Pi 4
-- Integrate a real-world IoT telemetry application (Azure IoT + BME280)
+- Integrate a real-world IoT telemetry application (Azure IoT)
 - Use best practices for maintainability, reproducibility, and versioning
 - Prepare for kernel and Yocto upgrades through legacy testing and migration